Project-Books/book-project/README.md

 ### Access database

-To access the MySQL database when docker-compose is running:
+To access the MySQL database when docker-compose is running with the phpmyadmin container:

 1. Go to `http://localhost:8081/`
 2. Log in with the details below: